MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-mandatory-label-policy.md

 ## What happens when a mandatory label policy is in effect?

-When a mandatory label policy is in effect,
-* **In the service**:
+* **In the Power BI service**:
     * Users must apply a sensitivity label in order to be able to save new reports, dashboards, or datasets.
-    * Users must apply a sensitivity label in order to be able to save changes to the settings or content of existing unlabeled reports and dashboards.
+    * Users must apply a sensitivity label in order to be able to save changes to the settings or content of existing, unlabeled reports and dashboards.
-    * If users try to import data from an unlabeled *.pbix* file, they will be prompted to select a label before being allowed to continue.
+    * If users try to import data from an unlabeled *.pbix* file, they will be prompted to select a label before the import will be allowed to continue.
 The label they select will be applied to the resulting dataset and report in the service. **It is not applied to the *.pbix* file itself**.

-* **In Desktop**:
+* **In Power BI Desktop**:
-    * Users must apply a sensitivity label to an unlabeled *.pbix* file before they will be allowed to save it.
-    * Users must apply a sensitivity label to an unlabeled *.pbix* file before they will be allowed to publish it to the service.
+    * Users must apply sensitivity labels to unlabeled *.pbix* files before they will be allowed to save them or publish them to the service.

 ## Enabling a mandatory label policy for Power BI